Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 * **RTQuoteListener.cs** – An implementation of the `SubscriptionListener` interface that handles data updates and subscription termination notifications.

+* **OrbitCamera.cs**: allows mouse-driven rotation and zoom of the camera around a target object, enhancing interactivity when exploring 3D scenes.

 Check out the sources for further explanations.
 The Lightstreamer Documentation is available at [lightstreamer.com/doc](https://lightstreamer.com/doc)<br>

 <i>NOTE: Not all the functionalities of the .Net Standard Client API for Lightstreamer are leveraged by the classes listed above.
 You can easily expand those functionalities using the [Lightstreamer .NET Standard API](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/Index.html) as a reference. </i>